Spider-Man and Venom: Maximum Carnage: Development

 Maximum Carnage is one of the first video games to be directly based on a comic book story, rather than simply using comics characters in a standard video game "action/adventure" plot.
 Many of the game's cutscenes feature semi-animated versions of art taken directly from the comics.
 It was also the first Spider-Man video game to receive a teen rating (while the SNES re-release version had a rating of K-A, the Genesis version was rated MA-13).
+The game is notable for its red-colored cartridge, being the only official Sega Genesis game with a non-black cartridge and one of three SNES games with a non-grey cartridge, the others being Doom (which was also red) and Killer Instinct (which was black).

 The game's soundtrack was written and produced by American rock group Green Jellÿ.
 The title screen theme song appears as the first track on the band's 1994 album 333 as "Carnage Rules".
 Due to the limited storage capacity of SNES and Genesis cartridges, the soundtrack was not recorded music, but a computerized rendition of the songs.
 Additionally, an uncredited version of Black Sabbath's "The Mob Rules" appears in the soundtrack, during the boss battles against the supervillains.